Assessment & Orientation

 1) What are the assessments like, and how can I prepare for them?

 Most students do not study or prepare for these tests; the assessment results should reflect your current skill level and ability.
 However, some students want to review math material they have studied in the past, but may have forgotten, and some students feel out of practice taking tests and find it helpful to refresh their test-taking skills.
 Helpful resources might be books designed to help people prepare for the CBEST, SAT, ACT, or other multiple-choice standardized test—such study guides can be found in public libraries or commercial bookstores.
-Also student can look at the following sites to refresh themselves before taking the exam:
+Students can also look at the following sites to refresh themselves before taking the exam:

 Assessment Preparation Resources